pasfranc/zenchain/README.md

 # Zenchain lib

 Component to execute multiple zenroom contracts in chain.
-The lib is taking in input a yml file that consists in blocks and a "first" property that indicates the first contract to execiute.
+The lib is taking in input a yml file that consists in blocks and a "first" property that indicates the first contract to execute.
 Every block has a "next" property that indicates next block to execute and has a type.
 These are the recognized types for the library:
 - INPUT
 - ZENROOM
 - OUTPUT